Category: Blog

 I recently purchased a Nulled version on a WordPress marketplace, claiming so-called “Nulled” versions are a legitimate option for resellers to earn a buck on GPL licensed software.
 Instead of buying from the source, you’re buying the software from a reseller with a considerable discount.
 These resellers do not have any affiliation with the creators of the software.
 Nulled versions of WordPress plugins are paid or premium versions of freely available plugins in the WordPress repository.
 The license check, that is

-Really Simple SSL adapts to recent WP Engine changes
+Really Simple Security adapts to recent WP Engine changes

 So what changed?
 WP Engine will drop support for the root file .htaccess.
-This is not uncommon, and several web servers, such as NGINX, do not support htaccess, and Really Simple SSL still works.
+This is not uncommon, and several web servers, such as NGINX, do not support htaccess, and Really Simple Security still works.
 What is htaccess?
 The .htaccess file is a configuration file in the root of your domain that contains configurations for your webserver.
-Some configurations can be; Cache-control Rewriting URL’s Blocking IP Addresses Implementing HTTPS / HSTS Really Simple SSL, and WordPress as well, can use htaccess
+Some configurations can be; Cache-control Rewriting URL’s Blocking IP Addresses Implementing HTTPS / HSTS Really Simple Security (and WordPress as well) can use the